Published: June 2015

 Your GP or practice nurse can provide you with full information on eating a healthy diet and exercise.

 You should aim to keep your weight to a level that is normal.
 BMI is the measurement of weight in relation to height and you should aim to keep your BMI between 19 and 25.
-To calculate your BMI, follow this link:
+The NHS website has a BMI calculator.

 If you are overweight, it would be helpful to lose weight and maintain your weight at this new level.
 If your BMI is more than 30, discuss ways of losing weight, including weight-reducing drugs, with your GP, practice nurse or pharmacist.

 - a lower risk of insulin resistance and developing diabetes

 - a lower risk of cancer of the womb